Jetstar Boeing 787 Business Class Overview

 Jetstar Boeing 787-8 Dreamliner.
 Photo: Qantas Group.

-Jetstar is a low-cost carrier so if you’re looking to travel in luxury, Jetstar might not be your first choice.
-But for the price paid, it can be good value.
+Jetstar is a low-cost carrier so if you’re looking to travel in luxury, it might not be your first choice.
+Given the unreliability of Jetstar’s 787 fleet, it’s probably not the best option either if getting to your destination on time is critical.
+But for the price, it can be very good value.

-If you’re struggling to redeem your Qantas points for a Business Class flight to Asia or Hawaii, Jetstar could also be worth looking into because you can sometimes find up to four Classic Flight Reward seats per flight that are available to book using Qantas Frequent Flyer points.
+If you’re struggling to redeem your Qantas Points for a Business Class flight to Asia, Jetstar could also be worth looking into.
+Some Jetstar flights have up to four Business Class seats available to book as Classic Rewards.

 Great Credit Cards for Earning Qantas Points